bvjeys/PriceBasket/README.md

-# Scala Programming based PriceBasket application
+# Scala Program based PriceBasket application

 # Prerequisite - Your Windows Environment should have JDK 8+ setup